 Valentines Day … Ahhh.
 The most romantic day of the year, where corporations like Hallmark and 1-800 Flowers make 75% of their yearly revenue.
 It must rock to be them on Valentines Day.
 But what if you’re single … and while that day should make you see red, you’re actually feeling a little blue?
 It’s time that you learn to be your own Valentine!

 Flashback to middle school, 2002 to be exact.
 At ten years old, I was worried about “my crush” sending me a handwritten Bugs Bunny card.
 I didn’t even know what a Valentine meant, yet I wanted one!
 Every year thereafter, I kept wishing for one.
 Fast forward fourteen years, and I still find myself hoping I will open up my front door and find roses lining the driveway (a girl can dream can’t she)?
 Why?
 As human beings, we need validation.
 We need to know we are loved.
-But what I’ve learned is that no one can truly love you, until you learn to love you first.
+Remember, no one can truly love you, until you learn to love you first.

 Just because you are your own Valentine, does not give you the right to forget about everyone else.
 The day is about showing and spreading love, so that is exactly what you must do.
 Write a letter of gratitude to an unsung hero or an old friend.
 Volunteer or babysit co-workers’ children so they can enjoy a romantic night out.
 Drop off your old clothes at a local church or shelter.
 Take advantage of the fact that “love is in the air” and make other people feel special.
 You are special.
 They are special.
 We are all special.

 The more you love yourself, the more you will be able to love others, and the happier you will be.